Understanding Security Cameras

 Turret Cameras

-Turret cameras have a ball-and-socket structure and are also referred to as eyeball or flat-faced dome cameras.
+Turret cameras have a ball-and-socket structure.
+Also referred to as eyeball or flat-faced dome cameras.
 Once the base is attached, it can be readily rotated in its “socket.”
-Infrared (IR) and EXIR night vision are typically used in turret security cameras’ night vision.
-The illumination pattern is more uniformly distributed and rectangular thanks to EXIR technology.
+The turret camera uses infrared (IR) and EXIR for it’s night vision capabilities.
+Thanks to the EXIR technology available on turret cameras, the illumination pattern is uniformly distributed and rectangular.
 Compared to infrared cameras, EXIR turret security cameras can provide a higher luminance efficiency and a greater night vision range.
 When placed outside, such as in your doorway, backyard, front driveway, soffit, or eave, turret cameras are increasingly more popular than dome and bullet security cameras.
 They lack the bullet style’s ability to attract spider webs and the dome type’s reflecting problems.

 PTZ Cameras

 A pan, tilt, and zoom (PTZ) camera is a robotic video camera that can pan horizontally, tilt vertically and diagonally, and zoom in on a subject to improve the image quality without digital pixellation.
 A joystick controller, an IR remote, and software are just a few of the controls available for PTZ cameras.
 IR remote controls often only provide a small number of fundamental capabilities for operating the camera and accessing presets.
-When a camera is situated close to the operator, IR remote controls are simple to use, but they typically do not function when the camera is mounted farther away.
-Many PTZ cameras are installed in places far from the camera operators, as on a church’s ceiling or across a room.
-In this case, software is used to manipulate the cameras line of site.
+The IR remote controls are simple to use.
+The camera requires close installation to the operator in order for the IR controls to function.
+Operators often use software to manipulate far away cameras.

 Varifocal Cameras

 Varifocal cameras enable you to adjust the lens on the camera until you have the perfect field of view.
-Unlike a pan tilt zoom models, this capability is used for installation only.
-Until it is changed, your field of view remains constant once it has been established.
+This capability functions only during the installation, unlike PTZ models.
+The field of view can’t change after the initial installation.
 Varifocal cameras have a ‘zoom’ range, which most commonly goes from from 2.8 to 12mm.
 A range of 5 to 60mm is typical for long-range surveillance such as license plate recognition cameras.

 The main advantage of a varifocal camera is the positioning flexibility it provides.
 They enable you to move the lens between its top and bottom view angle limits.